saucelabs/sauce-docs/docs/mobile-apps/features/device-vitals.md

 4. Under **Default Settings**, toggle **Instrumentation** on.
    <br/><img src={useBaseUrl('img/mobile-apps/Device-Vitals-screenshot-1.png')} alt="Mobile app settings navigation" width="600"/>

 Now you can start your live or automated testing session.
-Your device vitals will be captured and be part of your test results page.
+Your Device Vitals will be captured and be part of your test results page.

 ## Accessing the App Performance metrics

-The device vitals recording will be included in the test results page.
+The Device Vitals recording will be included in the test results page.
 You will be able to compare your results and analyze the app performance.

 ## Limitations